deisthree/steward-demo-s3/charts/servicebroker/README.md

-# Steward Broker
+# A Steward ServiceBroker

-This [Helm](https://github.com/kubernetes/helm) chart installs a new `Broker` resource that connects Steward CF to the S3 service provider
+This [Helm](https://github.com/kubernetes/helm) chart installs a new `ServiceBroker` resource that connects Steward CF to the S3 service provider

 ## Installation

-Installation of this chart is simple.
-Assuming the following:
+Installation of this chart is simple, assuming the following:

 - You have the `helm` CLI and the Tiller server running (simply `helm init` to get the latter)
 - Your current working directory is this folder